Web Hosting shopping guide: Features, prices, and more

 Understanding what's in Web Hosting packages

-Looking at Web Hosting packages on different websites, you'll soon notice that some companies keep their feature lists short and to the point, while others will list dozens of bullet points.
+You'll soon notice that some web hosting companies keep their feature lists short and to the point, while others will list dozens of bullet points.
 Let's go through the important things to look for - and some hidden tricks to avoid.

 What you'll find in every Web Hosting package